openshift/enhancements/enhancements/api-review/custom-tags-aws.md

                         minLength: 1
                         pattern: ^[0-9A-Za-z_.:/=+-@]+$
                     value:
                         description: value is the value of the tag.
 Some AWS service do not support empty values.
-Since tags are added to resources in many services, the length of the tag value must meet the requirements of all services.
+Since tags are added to resources in many services, the length of the tag value must meet the requirements of all services.\
+                                     To delete a tag on AWS resource, empty values are used.
                         type: string
                         maxLength: 256
-                        minLength: 1
+                        minLength: 0
-                        pattern: ^[0-9A-Za-z_.:/=+-@]+$
+                        pattern: ^[0-9A-Za-z_.:/=+-@]*$
 ```